Gold holds steady as silver prices surge by Rs 200/kg in Chennai

 CHENNAI: The price of gold remains unchanged today while the rate of silver has surged by Rs.
 200 per kg in Chennai.

-Similarly, the price per kilogram of silver is now being sold at Rs.
-94,700.
-Yesterday it was priced at Rs.
-94,500.
+Similarly, the price per kilogram of silver today has risen by Rs 200.
+It is sold at Rs.
+97,700.

 Next Story